 \subsection{Doubly intractable posterior distributions}

 Let $p(\By|\Btheta) $ denote the density of the data vector $\By$, where $\Btheta$ is the vector of model parameters.
 Suppose $p(\By |\Btheta) = f(\By |\Btheta)/Z(\Btheta) $, where $f(\By |\Btheta)$ is computable while the normalising function $Z(\Btheta)$ is not.
-The reason that $Z(\Btheta)$ is intractable may be that it is prohibitively expensive to evaluate numerically, or lacks a closed form.
+The reason that $Z(\Btheta)$ is intractable may be that it is prohibitively expensive to evaluate numerically, or lacks a closed form because $Z(\Btheta)$ is defined as an integral over a complex or high-dimensional space which is hard to evaluate, or it involves summing over an intractably large number of terms.
 Two examples are given below to demonstrate the intractability for both discrete and continuous observations $\By$.

 \begin{example}[The Ising model \citep{ising1925beitrag}] Consider an $L \times L$ lattice with binary observation $y_{ij}\in \{ -1,1\}$ in row $i$ and column $j$.
 The likelihood of $\theta \in \mathbb{R}$ is